jcordry/effective-rotary-phone/lectureGit.md

 ##  Typical workflow

-Agile!

 1. **Clone** the project from a remote.
 This gives us a local working copy of the project.
 You only need to do that if you don't already have a local working copy of the project.
-Checkout a branch.
 2. **Checkout** a branch and **pull** all the data from the remote or create a new one.
 3. Start your work on it.
 I.e.: add some files or modify existing files.